IntegratedPathologyUnit-ICR/popidd-io/README.md

 ## License

-Distributed under the terms of the [GNU GPL v3.0] license, "popidd-reader" is free and open source software
+Distributed under the terms of the [GNU GPL v3.0] license, "popidd-io" is free and open source software

 ## Issues